eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     The library will treat to recover the discarded messages requesting them to the agent (increasing the bandwidth consumption in that process).

   For that, a low history causes more messages to be discarded, increasing the data traffic because they need to be sent again.
-  A high history will reduce the data traffic of confirmation messages in transports with a high loss rate.
+  A long history will reduce the data traffic of confirmation messages in transports with a high loss rate.
   This internal management of the communication implies that a reliable stream is more expensive than best effort streams, in both, memory and bandwidth, but is possible to play with these values using the history size.